JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ## Planned Features

 + Unity UI implementation
-+ GUI implementation
++ GUI implementation (Basic implimentation already available & WIP)
-+ Method monitoring
++ Method monitoring (Properties can be used as a workaround)
 + Class scoped monitoring
++ Class / object monitoring (Properties returning ToString() can be used as a workaround)
 + Improved IL2CPP support / AOT generation
 + Full Compatibility with 2020.3 (LTS)